 Does your hotel include free breakfast?
 Can you stop at a grocery store (Publix is a big one in Orlando) and pick up oatmeal, fruit, and granola bars to tide you over until lunch?

 If you are staying at a condo or a timeshare (one of my favorite money-saving tips for any vacation), make a nice breakfast and pack snacks in your bag or even sandwiches.
 People do it all the time.
+Read all about bringing food into Disney World.

 I am guilty about splurging on this one.